-Some students will have Curriculum Support lessons in place of a GCSE option and it may be possible for other individual requirements to be catered for.
-These can be discussed at option choice time.
+Some students will be offered Curriculum Support lessons in place of a GCSE option and it may be possible for other individual requirements to be catered for.
+These can be discussed with the Deputy Head (Academic) at option choice time.